 Ben Buchanan, DVM, DACVIM, DACVECC, Brazos Valley Equine Hospitals, Navasosta

 Functional nutrition is the foundational way that what the horse consumes affects his body on the cellular level.
 The horse’s diet is, of course, fuel, but it must also be nourishment.
 What the horse eats is a direct message to his biochemistry, and on the cellular level what the horse eats can elicit a response to how he looks, feels and behaves stemming from within.
 This is especially true for the gut as an estimated 70% or more of the total immune system is nestled in the floating curves, folds and pouches of the intestinal tract.
-What the horse eats has the ability to generate health or take it away.
+What the horse eats has the ability to support its health and well being.
 The emphasis of functional nutrition is on horses being fed in a way that seeks out and reaches towards health.
 It examines the delicate balance of the dietary landscape to address general health and the uses therapeutic ingredients have to address dysfunction.
 There is a way to care for horses that nourishes and encourages them toward optimum functioning, and it happens from the inside-out.

 Let food be thy medicine, and medicine be thy food. — Hippocrates